bitcraft/pytmx/readme.md

 * Properties for all native Tiled object types
 * Point data for polygon and polyline objects
 * Automatic flipping and rotation of tiles
-* Image loading with pygame (will work without images as well)
+* Built-in image loading with pygame (will work without images as well)

 Why use PyTMX?